awsdocs/amazon-s3-developer-guide/doc_source/delete-or-empty-bucket.md

 # Deleting or Emptying a Bucket<a name="delete-or-empty-bucket"></a>

-It is easy to delete an empty bucket\.
-However, in some situations, you may need to delete or empty a bucket that contains objects\.
+In some situations, you may need to delete or empty a bucket that contains objects\.
 In this section, we'll explain how to delete objects in an unversioned bucket, and how to delete object versions and delete markers in a bucket that has versioning enabled\.
 For more information about versioning, see [Using Versioning](Versioning.md)\.
 In some situations, you may choose to empty a bucket instead of deleting it\.
 This section explains various options you can use to delete or empty a bucket that contains objects\.

 **Topics**
 + [Delete a Bucket](#delete-bucket)